History of Shepherd's Bush: Twentieth century

 Building continued rapidly in the early twentieth century, and palaces of entertainment soon followed.
 In 1903 the Shepherd's Bush Empire was built for impresario Oswald Stoll, designed by theatre architect Frank Matcham.
 The first performers included Charlie Chaplin in 1906.
 The Empire staged music-hall entertainments, such as variety performances and revues, until the early 1950s, by which time the popularity of these forms of entertainment was declining.
 The Empire would be followed in 1910 by its neighbour the Palladium, originally known as the Cinematograph Theatre, which changed hands a number of times but eventually closed in 1981.
-Today the building survives more or less intact as a pub, owned by the Australasian-themed Walkabout chain.
+The building later operated as a pub owned by the Australian-themed Walkabout chain until closing in 2013, after which the site was redeveloped while retaining its historic façade.

 In 1904 The Catholic Church of Holy Ghost and St Stephen, built in the Gothic style with a triple-gabled facade of red brick and Portland stone, was completed and opened to the public.
 The church catered to the spiritual needs of many of Shepherd's Bush's new inhabitants – Irish labourers seeking work and opportunities in London, whose arrival in the capital created fears of urban slums and the spread of disease.
 It was clear that urbanisation would not necessarily bring prosperity to the area.
 At the turn of the century Hammersmith MP Sir William Bull was appalled to see Shepherd's Bush Green become home to destitute unemployed sleeping rough, gambling, and playing pitch and toss.

 In 1907 the Baptist Shepherd's Bush Tabernacle was completed, designed by architect P W Hawkins.